Trump wall moves forward with firms tapped for designs

 The prototypes will be 30 feet long and up to 30 feet high.
 Construction of the prototypes is expected to begin in the coming weeks, and the review process will take between 30 and 60 days, Vitiello said.

 The image above is a border control rendering of what they see as an "optimum border enforcement area" between the U.S. and Mexico.
-The concrete portions of the wall (E and F) would sit on the U.S.-facing side of an electronically monitored zone and an additional barrier (B) facing toward the Mexico side would be transparent enough for officials to see through.
+The concrete portion of the wall (E) would sit on the U.S.-facing side of an electronically monitored zone and another barrier (B) facing toward the Mexico side would be transparent enough for officials to see through.
 The monitoring zone would be about 150 feet wide and alert patrol agents if someone breached the initial border barrier.

 “Testing will look at things like the aesthetics of it, how penetrable they are, how resistant they are to tampering and then scaling or anti-climbing,” Vitiello said.